pradeepsainee/deepviews/content/posts/post-1.md

 Hi, Pradeep here.

-This blog is a collection of my revelations, learnings and opinions on range of topics and passions such as spirituality, tech, books, movies, poetry, travel and life in general.
+This blog is a collection of my experiences, learnings and opinions on range of topics from spirituality, startup, books, movies, poetry, travel and life in general.

 I will pour my heart here.